RohanRudra/Matrix_Calculator/README.md

 ## Prerequisites

-To run this matrix calculator, you need to have [required dependencies] installed on your machine.
+To run this matrix calculator, you need to have any code editor, C-compiler installed on your machine.

-## Installation

-1. Clone this repository: `git clone [repository URL]`
-2. Navigate to the project directory: `cd matrix-calculator`
-3. [Optional] Create and activate a virtual environment (recommended)
-4. Install the required dependencies: `pip install -r requirements.txt`

-## Usage

-To use the matrix calculator, follow these steps:

-1. Launch the program: `python matrix_calculator.py`
-2. Enter the dimensions of the matrices and their elements as prompted.
-3. Select the operation you want to perform from the menu.
-4. Follow the on-screen instructions to provide input and view the results.

 ## Examples